01

 Reading Order

 Each article is self-contained — start with whichever domain interests you most.
-New writing appears on Substack; academic papers on SSRN.
+New writing appears on Substack; academic papers on Zenodo (DOI).